Watch This Giant Eel Attack A Shark And Swallow It Whole – Almost

 Written by Sharon Parry

-Updated: April 28, 2023
+Updated: October 18, 2023

 Listen to Article

 If you have read this title and are thinking it’s impossible for a regular eel to swallow something like a great white shark, you would of course be correct.
-But this is no regular eel and the shark involved was a small one.
+But this is no regular eel and the shark involved was a small white-tip reef shark.
 The footage has been viewed over three million times but who will you be rooting for – the eel or the shark?
 The end result may surprise you!

 Moray Eels As Hunters

 The mighty moray eel (Muraenidae) is found in both coastal and deep waters in many locations all over the world.
 Everything about this incredible animal is long!
-It has a long body, a long dorsal fin that often runs the length of its back and a long snout.
+It has a long body, a long dorsal fin that often runs the length of its back, and a long snout.
 Some can be up to 13 feet long and they have toxic mucus covering their body.

 Moray eels have small gills, so they need to open up their mouths and pump water through them.
 You will often see them with their mouths open – they are breathing not waiting to attack!
-As well as small sharks, they feed on squid and crustaceans but its their method of capturing prey that is most fascinating!
+As well as small sharks, they feed on squid and crustaceans but it’s their method of capturing prey that is most fascinating!

 Types of rare fish - Eel